Re-sale mobile homes in Spain.

 What does FSBO mean in the mobile home for sale listing?

-As in the UK the buying and selling of a mobile home is an open market here in Spain and park owners (nor anyone else come to that) cannot force a valuation on the seller.
+As in the UK, the buying and selling of a mobile home is an open market here in Spain.
+The park owners (nor anyone else come to that) cannot force a valuation on the seller.
 The seller will always be the one who decides what they think their home is worth.

-If a home is priced correctly and a potential buyer likes the home after viewing it they will no doubt offer then what they think it is worth based on the asking price.
+If a correctly priced home has a potential buyer that likes the home after viewing it they will no doubt offer what they think it is worth.
+An offer for the home based on the asking price.
 If the seller accepts the offer then the sale process begins.

 Are solicitors involved?
-Not required for any sale to take place on the park of course but not discouraged at all.
+Not required for any sale to take place in the park of course but not discouraged at all.
 Buyers are very welcome to use a solicitor/lawyer if they so wish at their expense.

 The park contract and owners:

-When a mobile home is being sold within a residential style park (without actually moving) it makes life easy because ownership of the home is easily transferred based on the park contract that the current owner has already signed with the park owners that the home is on.
+A mobile home sold within a residential style park (without actually moving) makes life easy.
+This is because ownership of the home is easily transferred based on the park contract that the current owner has already signed.
 They go hand in hand.

-On Park La Posada and Corrales Park only the owner of a mobile home can have a rolling park contract assigned to the plot the home is on.
+On Park La Posada and Corrales Park, only the owner of a mobile home can have a rolling park contract assigned to the plot the home is on.

 The system works perfectly because any buyer then knows exactly who they are buying the home from, what they are buying and of course exactly where it is.

-The SAPA document sets out the terms and conditions by which the sale is to be completed.
+The SAPA document sets out the terms and conditions for the sale.
 The park and park agents oversee that the agreed legally binding terms between the seller and the buyer within the SAPA.